 And it's a perfect example of VisuaLeadership® in action.

-*For a variety of examples of what VisuaLeadership® is all about, please check out some of my other posts on this Gumblog, or visit my LinkedIn blog column, the theme of which is " VisuaLeadership® :a visual thinking-based approach to leadership & learning."
+*For more on what VisuaLeadership® is all about, please check out some of my other posts on this Gumblog, of feel free to get in touch anytime!

 If life is a journey -- and leadership is a journey -- what are some of the key questions we need to ask ourselves along the way?

 They say that a picture is worth a thousand words.
 And that a journey of a thousand miles begins with a single step.
 And that leadership is not a destination . . . but a journey.
 I’m not exactly sure who “they” are, but regardless of who said what, I think we can all agree that there’s something moving and memorable about this simple, beautiful, visual image — and something incredibly powerful about the thought-provoking metaphor that we call “The Leadership Journey.”

 In my leadership workshops, as well as in the NYU graduate course I teach on “Transformational Leadership and Team Building,” we spend many hours discussing this image – and this metaphor.